AstarVienna/METIS_Simulations/Simulations/README.md

 # Simulated Data Summary

 Running the versions of the command listed at the top of this document generates a minimal set of input test files for skeleton pipeline development, i.e. one each of any file needed for input to a recipes as specified in Chapter 6 of the DRLD.
 Each file has the correct dimensions, plus ESO compliant keywords as required for developing the EDPS skeleton, specifically the matched keywords and derived aliases, as well as the standard FITS keywords provided by ScopeSim.
+Pixel contents will be gradually improved as needed for development.

 ## Included Keywords